Billing overview for Azure DevOps

 - 20,000 virtual user minutes of cloud-based load testing

 All charges appear on your monthly Azure bill.
-Azure supports payment by credit card as well as invoiced billing through the Enterprise Agreement (EA), Cloud Solution Providers (CSP), and more.
+Azure supports payment by credit card and invoiced billing through the Enterprise Agreement (EA), Cloud Solution Providers (CSP), and more.

 Make some purchases for Azure DevOps Server on your monthly Azure bill.